S h a r e

 As Jill has a driveway, she had an untethered 7kWh charger fixed to the side of the house.

 “I had been talking to Pod Point because we are starting to use them as suppliers for Fleet Alliance customers, so it was good to test the process.
 And I have to say it was a really easy and simple process to have it installed.”

-Jill benefited from the higher grant of £500 which was available at the time towards the installation cost of the home charger, paying, in the end, £395 for the charge point.
+At the time, Jill benefited from a grant of £500 which was available at the time towards the installation cost of the home charger, paying, in the end, £395 for the charge point.

 “The way I looked at it,” Jill says, “was that it represented a month’s tax saving.
 When my benefit in kind tax dropped to 0% in April I was then in a positive position.”